Title: Sea of Strangers

 “We could still find land today.”
 Etaro bit eir full bottom lip, eir concave cheeks sucking in deeper.
 The words are hopeful.
 Eir expression isn’t.

 “Do you really want to get there?”
 Rai asks something I’ve been thinking but haven’t said.

 We’re headed to Ryogo—a land I believed I’d only see in death—and it isn’t going to look or feel anything like I expected.
 The realization has hit me in bits and pieces over the past two weeks, like sporadic grains of sand at the beginning of a dust storm.
 And like those small strikes, it’s become more uncomfortable—nearly unbearable—the longer it goes on.
 The closer we get to the real Ryogo.

 I look at the empty plate sitting on the floor in the corner of the room.
-A few hours ago, those of us who could stomach food shared a meal smaller than what one of us ate back home; Sagen sy Itagami’s kitchens only ever rationed us during the worst of desert droughts.
-The city where the clan we abandoned lives.
+A few hours ago, those of us who could stomach food shared a meal smaller than what one of us ate back home; only ever rationed us during the worst of desert droughts did we suffer rations this bad in Sagen sy Itagami, the city where the clan we abandoned lives.
 Where Yorri is hidden.
 Where we thought we’d remain our whole lives.